rosasip/CSS-Layout-and-Positioning/README.md

 The width of the jump menu affects the width of the header; it is possible to use percentage as a unit (e.g. 15%) Submitting

-Upload the HTML and the CSS that styles it to your GitHub IO.
-Submit the link to the page so it can be viewed in the browser.

 Grading: